 Reasons: The administrations could broadcast MSI using either the NAVTEX or NAVDAT system but shall inform the IMO in order to update the GMDSS Master Plan, this can be made by updating the GMDSS Master Plan module for the IMO GISIS (Global Integrated Ship Information System) an online system accessed via the IMO website, this is a means for mariners to know how MSI is broadcast.

 33.41 § 22 The mode and format of the transmissions mentioned in Nos.
-33.43, 33.45, 33.46 and 33.48 shall be in accordance with the relevant ITU-R Recommendations.
+33.43, 33.45, 33.46, 33.46A2 and 33.48 shall be in accordance with the relevant ITU-R Recommendations.
+(WRC-23)

 Reasons: Reference to the new NAVDAT section in RR No. 33.46A2.